Skip Ribbon Commands

 How to Apply

-• If the employee's child(ren) is/are not yet enrolled in childcare, employees should identify a licensed and/or regulated center-based or family child care provider, and ensure there is a space for their child(ren) before applying for the subsidy.
+• If the employee's child(ren) is/are not yet enrolled in childcare, employees should identify a licensed and/or regulated center-based or family child care provider, to ensure there is a space for their child(ren) before applying for the subsidy.
 Once space is verified, employees can complete the subsidy application forms.

 • If employees already have their child(ren) enrolled in licensed and/or regulated childcare (center-based or family child care), and they wish to receive a subsidy, they should fill out the subsidy application forms.